vstinner/misc/cpython/pep-core_dev_process.rst

 * Review pull requests
 * Triage bugs

-A core developer has to know how to handle tracker issues, but does not have to make a career of it.
+A core developer has to know how to handle tracker issues but does not have to make a career of it.
 Triage is database management, which is a different skill from programming.

-The newly promoted core developer will followed by a mentor during one month until they become comfortable enough.
-Obviously, the mentoring can be extended if needed.
+The newly promoted core developer will be followed by a mentor for one month until they become comfortable enough.
+Obviously, mentoring can be extended if needed.

 If the result of the promotion vote is negative, it's ok, move back to